masaun/world-id-gated-food-voucher/README.md

 <br>

-- This smart contract makes checking identity of refugees easier and more secure.
-As a result, refugees can access essential foods more efficiently and securely in order to reduce hunger by utilizing `World ID` gated voucher.
+- This smart contract makes checking identity of refugees easier and more secure by utilizing `World ID` gated voucher.
+As a result, refugees can access essential foods more efficiently and securely.
+It lead to reducing hunger in the world.
   ( `World ID` allows to easily add sybil-resistance )

 <br>